ramirezmike/Tlayuda/README.md

 - [X] Add vec as a supported type
 - [ ] Add an "order" parameter to the tlayuda_ignore attribute to customize `tlayuda()` parameter order
 - [ ] Add more type supports for arrays (including nested arrays)
+- [ ] Add support for HashMaps
+- [ ] Add support for tuples consisting of current supported types